catseye/Fountain/doc/Fountain-Design-Questions.md

 to the point of being obnoxious.
 And we need to be careful to still allow all CSLs to be expressed, which might prove cumbersome to show.

+### Why would we want to support local variables?

+Say we want to parse any amounts of whitespace between tokens, but when generating, always generate a fixed amount of whitespace.
+We can't do this with a global variable, because then we would always have to have the _same_ amount of whitespace between any two tokens.

+We want a local variable.
+Moreover, we always want to unify it with 1 when generating.

+We don't need to explicitly declare a local variable, we just start using it.
+So our "space" production might look something like:

+    Space ::= <. n = 0 .> { " " <. n += 1 .> } <. n > 0 .>

 ### How do we implement parameter passing?

 All parameters are "reference parameters" in some sense (think Prolog).